zorbathut/dec/doc/quickstart/tldr.md

   // You don't have to include all defs here - in fact, it's recommended that you only include defs that you plan to reference by name.
 }

-// You don't have to include reference classes for def types you don't intend to reference by name.
-// In this design, `SpriteSheetDef`s are referenced only through `MonsterDef`s.
-// Therefore there is no need for a `SpriteSheetDefs` class.
 ```

 ## Use defs in code.